bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Ben: 01:27:56

-I think something to keep in mind as well is  we don't have to do OpVault and that's it for Covenants. we could do OpVault and TTV and APO.
+I think something to keep in mind as well is  we don't have to do `OP_VAULT` and that's it for Covenants. we could do `OP_VAULT` and TTV and APO.

 Ben: 01:28:04